snokamedia/ckanext-googledocs/README.md

         . /usr/lib/ckan/default/bin/activate

-3. Install the ckanext-officedocs Python package into your virtual
+3. Install the ckanext-googledocs Python package into your virtual
     environment:

-        cd ckanext-officedocs
+        cd ckanext-googledocs
         python setup.py install

-4. Add `officedocs_view` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).
+4. Add `googledocs_view` to the `ckan.plugins` setting in your CKAN config file (by default the config file is located at `/etc/ckan/default/production.ini`).

-5. If you wish for views to be created automatically for you, then you should add `officedocs_view` to the end of the `ckan.views.default_views` option in your config file.
+5. If you wish for views to be created automatically for you, then you should add `googledocs_view` to the end of the `ckan.views.default_views` option in your config file.

-    > ckan.views.default\_views = \... officedocs\_view
+    > ckan.views.default\_views = \... googledocs\_view

 6. Restart CKAN.
 For example if you\'ve deployed CKAN with Apache on
     Ubuntu: